robertleifke/runner/README.md

-# MEV bot for Numo Engine
+# Runner 🏃

+An arbitrageur for Numo Engine to keep the discount factors in check with real world forex markets.

 ## Build